freekrai/GA-Status/README.md

 		https://www.google.com/analytics/web/?#report/visitors-overview/a123456w7890pMORENUMBERS/

-	Grab the numbers after the p in the URL, represented here by MORENUMBERS and copy that into the function below, so it would be
+Grab the numbers after the p in the URL, represented here by MORENUMBERS and copy that into the function below, so it would be:

 		googleAnalytics("YOUR EMAIL ADDRESS","YOUR PASSWORD",'ga:MORENUMBERS');